Greenmamba29/GrahmOS_Chat/README.md

 ## 👥 Contributing

-We welcome contributions to Modalis!
+We welcome contributions to Grahmos!
 Whether it's bug reports, feature requests, or pull requests, all contributions are appreciated.

 Please see our [Contributing Guide](CONTRIBUTING.md) for details on: